 Each recipient must have a medical evaluation whenever a DHS1503 is required.
 The minimum requirements of this evaluation include all of the following:

 In the situation where a recipient is readmitted from a hospital stay or unauthorized leave, providers must document the review and any update of the evaluation.

 Roles and Responsibilities

 The state (DHS), counties and ICF/DD facilities all share responsibilities.
 The counties handle case management and logistical issues related to the facilities.
-More information on these roles and responsibilities of the parties may be found in the following sections of the ICF/DD System Manual:
+Find more information on these roles and responsibilities of the parties in the following sections of the ICF/DD System Manual:

 Each ICF/DD provider agency is responsible to meet all federal, state and local requirements.
 ICF/DDs must:

 Providers serving MHCP recipients who reside in an ICF/DD must: